skylight-hq/skylight.digital/_policies/code_of_conduct.md

 ## Be empowering

 Consider what you can do to encourage and support others.
 Make room for quieter voices to contribute.
 Offer support and enthusiasm for great ideas.
-Leverage the low cost of experimentation to support your colleagues’ ideas, and take care to acknowledge the original source, not just the most recent or loudest contributor.
+Leverage the low cost of experimentation to support your colleagues' ideas, and take care to acknowledge the original source, not just the most recent or loudest contributor.
 When someone offers something unexpected, look for ways you can contribute and collaborate.
 Share your knowledge and skills.
 Prioritize access for and input from those who are traditionally excluded from the civic process.

 ## Boundaries

 Create boundaries to your own behavior and consider how you can create safe space that helps prevent unacceptable behavior by others.
 We do not seek to list all cases of unacceptable behavior, but provide examples to help guide our community in thinking through how to respond when we experience these types of behavior, whether directed at ourselves or others.

-If you are unsure if something is appropriate behavior, it probably isn’t.
+If you are unsure if something is appropriate behavior, it probably isn't.
 Each person you interact with can define where that line is for them. <em>Impact matters more than intent.</em> Ensuring that your behavior does not have a negative impact is your responsibility.
 Problems happen when we assume that our way of thinking or behaving is the norm or ok with everyone.
 This is particularly problematic when we are in a position of power or privilege.

 Here are a few examples of unacceptable behavior: